outofmbufs/tokenizer/README.md

 This `Token` class is defined in the `tokenizer` module, and is referenced by the `Tokenizer` class using a class variable `Tokenizer.Token` (which defaults to the `Token` class shown above).

-Suppose an application requires a mutable `Token` object (or requires any other additional features in a `Token`).
-It can define its own `Token` and then subclass `Tokenizer` like this:
+If, for example, an application requires a mutable `Token` object (or requires any other additional features in a `Token`), it can define its own `Token` and subclass `Tokenizer` like this:

     from dataclasses import dataclass
     from tokenizer import Tokenizer, TokenMatch, TokenRules, TokLoc from enum import Enum
     import typing

-    @dataclass
+    @dataclass             # note: no frozen=True
-    class MutableToken:    # note: no frozen=True
+    class MutableToken:
         id: Enum
         value: typing.Any
         location: TokLoc